ocpdude/ocp-remote-registry/README.md

 0. Install podman : https://podman.io/getting-started/installation \
 *You will also need packages: curl, wget & jq (ubuntu: apache2-utils or centos: httpd-tools)

 1. We will need to create/establish a CA and Server Certificate for the install, the  CA certificate will be installed in our install-config.yaml and the registry will host the server certificate.
 If this step isn't done, TLS errors will prevent nodes from connecting and downloading packages.
-The CA and Server cert our out of scope for this document; however, self-signed procedures can be found here: \
+The CA and Server cert is out of scope for this document; however, self-signed procedures can be found here: \
 https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/

 2. A note on firewalls, if your registry server does have an active firewall permit tcp/5000